 If you go shopping without doing research or a list in hand, you will spend more than you should.
 Take advantage of the weekly flyers and the internet and do comparison shopping to see who’s offering the best prices on the things you need.
 For instance, if you are looking to purchase a new mattress, check the local stores and compare the prices first before just entering a store blindly and accepting the price.
 The same goes for food shopping.
 There are many websites that you can visit and print coupons that pertain to the food items you need for the week.
 In addition, to the coupons, check the flyers of the local supermarkets.

 Pay Down Your Debt

 When you live on only one income you need to make the most of every penny.
 If you tie up a good portion of your money on credit cards and high-interest loans it can make it difficult to enjoy living.
 Thankfully, there are ways to reduce your debt faster than you may imagine.
 For the credit cards, you have several options.
 You can take the one with the highest interest rate and focus your efforts on paying more than the minimum payment each month.
 And, then once you pay that one off move onto the next one.
 Or, you can apply for a new credit card that lets you transfer the balance from other cards interest-free for a period of approximately 12 months.
+Similar to a balance transfer, you can apply for a credit card consolidation loan.
 This will reduce the amount you have to pay each month and no interest will accumulate while you pay off the balance.